From Zero to K3S on Proxmox LXC: Part 2 - Ingress

 MetalLB provides a network load-balancer implementation for Kubernetes clusters that do not run on a supported cloud provider, effectively allowing the usage of LoadBalancer Services within any cluster.

-Layer 2 configuration mode of MetalLB together with the NGINX Ingress controller, one node attracts all the traffic for the ingress-nginx Service IP.
+In a Layer 2 configuration mode of MetalLB together with the NGINX Ingress controller, one node attracts all the traffic for theingress-nginx

 (Source: kubernetes.github.io)